webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

     - no multiple region storage.
     - no multiple sessions.

-## Azure Resources, Resource Groups and Resource Manager
+## Azure Blueprints, Resource Manager, Resource Groups, and Resource Manager

+- **Blueprints**
+  - combine ARM templates, role assignments, policy assignments, and Azure artifacts into a single reusable definition.
+  - Define and enforce a standard set of resources, configurations, and policies.
+  - Enable repeatable deployments of complex environments.
+  - Simplify governance and compliance management.
+  - best when you need to deploy and manage complex environments with multiple resources and strict governance requirements.
 - **resource**
   - a resource in Azure is a **single service instance**(VM, VNet, Storage, any Azure Service...).
   - can only **belong** to **one resource group**.